codegat-test-org/test/README.md

-# A super cool testing repo
+# A super cool testing repo, release-test edition

 This isn't not a really, really exceptionally cool test repo!